entur/shared-mobility-to-ref/README.md

 ```

 #### Response Model:
 The response will be a `Booking` object.
 The model can be found [here](src/main/kotlin/no/entur/shared/mobility/to/ref/dto/Booking.kt).
-The model has many optional variables because it is designed to support booking of many different modalities, but because Entur currently only supports booking of micromobility, only these variables are required:
+The model has many optional variables because it is designed to support booking of many different modalities, but because Entur currently only supports booking of micro mobility, only these variables are required:

 Required fields are the same as described in the POST /bookings/one-stop guide above.